wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-nodejs-chat-app-socketio.md

 Where __#__ is the number of instances to create.

-You can connect to your web site from multiple browsers or computers to verify that messages are correctly sent to all clients.
+You can connect to your web app from multiple browsers or computers to verify that messages are correctly sent to all clients.

 ## Troubleshooting

 ###Connection limits

-Azure web sites is available in multiple SKUs, which determine the resources available to your site.
+Azure Web Apps is available in multiple SKUs, which determine the resources available to your site.
 This includes the number of allowed WebSocket connections.
-For more information, see the [web sites Pricing page][pricing].
+For more information, see the [Web Apps Pricing page][pricing].

 ###Messages aren't being sent using WebSockets